arifahmet/speech-analyzer/README.md

 # Speech Analyzer

 This project processes data from CSV files.
 It provides an endpoint that can handle one or multiple URLs for processing.
+Example CSV file exists into example folder.

 ## Usage